How to Declare Crypto in France Without an Accountant (2026)

 - Submit before your zone deadline; reconcile vs DAC8.

-Waltio (French-specialised) and Koinly reconstruct history and produce a 2086-ready summary you transcribe into the online annexe.
-Confirm the tool uses the 150 VH bis method (not FIFO) and the 2026 PFU 31.4%, and that it lists foreign accounts so you do not miss a 3916-bis.
-The tool does the arithmetic; the procedural discipline (€305 test, where 2086 lives, 3916-bis independence, deadline) is the self-filer's.
+Waltio (built for the French market) and Koinly reconstruct history and produce a 2086-ready summary you transcribe into the online annexe.
+Confirm the tool uses the 150 VH bis method rather than FIFO, applies the 2026 PFU at 31.4%, and lists your foreign accounts so a 3916-bis is not missed.
+The tool does the arithmetic; the procedural discipline (the €305 test, where 2086 lives, 3916-bis independence, the deadline) stays with the self-filer.

 Further reading